 We now show that under Assumptions \ref{P^*_pj} to \ref{pb_inequality_pj}, an optimal strategy exists for \eqref{cl_pb_one_pj}. \begin{proposition} Assume that Assumptions \ref{P^*_pj}, \ref{V_pj}, \ref{integ_V+_pj}, \ref{AE_one_pj} and \ref{pb_inequality_pj} hold true.
 Let $x\in\mathbb{R}$.
 Then, there exists $\hat{h}_x\in\textup{Aff}(D)$ such that

-If Assumption \ref{integ_V-_bis_pj} also holds true, then $|\hat{h}_x| \leq K_1(x)$ where $K_1$ is defined in Proposition \ref{sub_optimal_pj}. \end{proposition} \proof{Proof.} We start with the easy assertions in \eqref{maximizer_pj}.
-The first inequality holds true by definition of the closure and the first and second equalities are proved in \eqref{temp_aff_phi_pj}.\\ Assume for a moment that $v^{cl}$ is usc.
-Recalling again \eqref{temp_aff_phi_pj}, $v\leq v^{cl}$ and by definition of the closure, $\textup{Cl}(v) \leq v^{cl}$.
-Thus, the second inequality in \eqref{maximizer_pj} is proved.
+If Assumption \ref{integ_V-_bis_pj} also holds true, then $|\hat{h}_x| \leq K_1(x)$, where $K_1$ is defined in Proposition \ref{sub_optimal_pj}. \end{proposition} \proof{Proof.} We start with the easy assertions in \eqref{maximizer_pj}.
+The first inequality holds by definition of the closure, and the first and second equalities are proved in \eqref{temp_aff_phi_pj}.\\ Assume for a moment that $v^{cl}$ is usc.
+Recalling again \eqref{temp_aff_phi_pj}, we know that $v\leq v^{cl}$, and by definition of the closure, $\textup{Cl}(v) \leq v^{cl}$.
+The second inequality in \eqref{maximizer_pj} is proved.
 We now show that $v^{cl}$ is usc.
-Remark first that as $V(\w,\cdot)$ is nondecreasing, we have successively that $\Psi(\cdot,h)$ and $\textup{Cl}(\Psi)(\cdot,h)$ are nondecreasing for all $h\in\mbox{Aff}(D)$ (see \eqref{eq_cl1}) and thus $v^{cl}$ is nondecreasing.
-We prove now that $v^{cl}$ is right-continuous, which will imply that $v^{cl}$ is usc.
+Remark first that as $V(\w,\cdot)$ is nondecreasing, we have successively that $\Psi(\cdot,h)$ and $\textup{Cl}(\Psi)(\cdot,h)$ are nondecreasing for all $h\in\mbox{Aff}(D)$ (see \eqref{eq_cl1}), and thus $v^{cl}$ is nondecreasing.
+We show first that $v^{cl}$ is right-continuous, implying that $v^{cl}$ is usc.